 1) Liars engage in a conscious act of deception.

 2) Liars know the truth, but attempt to hide it.

 3) Liars spread untruths, but they still accept the distinction between the truth and false.

 1) Bsers do not consciously deceive.

-2) Bsers just don’t know or care about the truth. (that’s what they want to get away with.)
+2) Bsers just don’t know or care about the truth.

 3) Bsers ignore or reject the distinction between truth and falsity altogether.

 (Note that what the liar says is necessarily false.
 If I know that Jupiter is a gaseous planet and claim otherwise, then what I’m saying is false.
 But if don’t know anything about Jupiter and then make some claim about it, my bullshit might turn out to be correct.)

 To reiterate the main point.
 Liars know the truth and try to hide it; bsers don’t know or care about the truth and try to hide their lack of commitment to it.
 Thus bullshitting is more like bluffing or faking.
 Surprisingly, Frankfurt thinks bullshit is more dangerous than lies because it erodes the possibility of the truth existing and being found.
 As he puts it:

 It is impossible for someone to lie unless he thinks he knows the truth … Producing bullshit requires no such conviction.
 A person who lies is thereby responding to the truth, and he is to that extent respectful of it.
 When an honest man speaks, he says only what he believes to be true; and for the liar, it is correspondingly indispensable that he considers his statements to be false.
 For the bullshitter, however, all bets are off … He does not reject the authority of the truth, as the liar does, and oppose himself to it.
 He pays no attention to it at all.
 By virtue of this, bullshit is a greater enemy of truth than lies are.